George Green (mathematician): Nottingham Subscription Library

 When Green was thirty, he became a member of the Nottingham Subscription Library.
 This library exists today, and was likely the main source of Green's advanced mathematical knowledge.
 Unlike more conventional libraries, the subscription library was exclusive to a hundred or so subscribers, and the first on the list of subscribers was the Duke of Newcastle.
 This library catered to requests for specialised books and journals that satisfied the particular interests of their subscribers.

 1828 essay

 In 1828, Green published An Essay on the Application of Mathematical Analysis to the Theories of Electricity and Magnetism, which is the essay he is most famous for today.
 It was published privately at the author's expense, because he thought it would be presumptuous for a person like himself, with no formal education in mathematics, to submit the paper to an established journal.
 When Green published his Essay, it was sold on a subscription basis to 51 people, most of whom were friends who probably could not understand it.

-The wealthy landowner and mathematician Sir Edward Bromhead bought a copy and encouraged Green to do further work in mathematics.
+The wealthy landowner and mathematician Edward Bromhead bought a copy and encouraged Green to do further work in mathematics.
 Not believing the offer was sincere, Green did not contact Bromhead for two years.